mhmodfrmwi/Expense-Tracker/README.md

 # Expense Tracker Desktop App

 A **JavaFX desktop application** for managing expenses and trips.
 The app uses **MongoDB** for backend storage, ensuring reliable and scalable data management.
-This project focuses on user authentication, expense tracking, and trip management, providing a seamless experience for desktop users.
+This project focuses on user authentication, expense tracking, report generation, and trip management, providing a seamless experience for desktop users.

 ---